Marijuana Laws In Indiana

 The legalization of marijuana is a hot topic that states all across the country are taking different approaches on.
 Some states have legalized it in small amounts or if it is for medical purposes.
 Some states have started treating small amounts used for personal use as an infraction, basically the equivalent of a traffic ticket.
 Not surprisingly, Indiana still takes a pretty harsh position on the possession, use and sale of marijuana.
 While there have been some legislators discussing the possibility of reforming the marijuana laws in Indiana, that is likely to be a long process that won’t result in significant changes anytime soon.

-Dealing in marijuana can even become a C Felony.
-The dealing of marijuana becomes a C Felony if the amount is in excess of 10 pounds; the dealing or manufacturing activity occurs within 1000 feet of a school, park, youth program center, a family housing complex or if it occurs on a school bus.
-(For possible penalties for a C Felony click here).
+Dealing in marijuana can even become a Level 5 Felony.
+The dealing of marijuana becomes a Level 5 Felony if the amount is in excess of ten (10) pounds or if the offense involved a sale to a minor.

 As one would suspect, in Indiana it is also a crime to possess marijuana; regardless of your intent to deal or not.
-If you possess marijuana and the amount is under 30 grams, the penalty is an A Misdemeanor.
-However, it is a D felony if it is more than 30 grams.
+If you possess marijuana and the amount is under thirty (30) grams, the penalty is an A Misdemeanor.
+However, it is a Level 6 Felony if it is more than 30 grams.
 This includes possessing, cultivating or growing marijuana.

 In most jurisdictions, if it is your first offense and your charge is an A misdemeanor the State will likely offer you a diversion(prosecutor run program) or a conditional discharge(court run program) where if you comply with certain terms during a fixed period of time, your charge will be dismissed.